patriciogonzalezvivo/thebookofshaders/11/README-pl.md

 * A noise with well-defined and continuous gradients that can be computed quite cheaply.
 * An algorithm that is easy to implement in hardware. -->

 Wiem, co myślisz...
 "Kim jest ten człowiek?"
 Tak, jego praca jest fantastyczna!
-Ale poważnie, w jaki sposób ulepszył algorytm?
+Ale poważnie, w jaki sposób ulepszył ten algorytm?
 Cóż, widzieliśmy jak dla dwóch wymiarów interpolował 4 punkty (rogi kwadratu); możemy więc poprawnie zgadnąć, że dla [trzech (zobacz implementację tutaj)](../edit.php#11/3d-noise.frag) i czterech wymiarów musimy interpolować 8 i 16 punktów.
 Prawda?
 Innymi słowy dla N wymiarów musisz płynnie interpolować 2 do N punktów (2^N).
 Ale Ken sprytnie zauważył, że chociaż oczywistym wyborem dla kształtu wypełniającego przestrzeń jest kwadrat, najprostszym kształtem w 2D jest trójkąt równoboczny.
-Zaczął więc od zastąpienia siatki kwadratowej (właśnie nauczyliśmy się jej używać) siatką simplex trójkątów równobocznych.
+Zaczął więc od zastąpienia siatki kwadratowej (niedawno nauczyliśmy się jej używać) siatką trójkątów równobocznych (inaczej zwaną *siatką sympleksową*).

 <!-- I know what you are thinking...
 "Who is this man?"
 Yes, his work is fantastic!
 But seriously, how did he improve the algorithm?
 Well, we saw how for two dimensions he was interpolating 4 points (corners of a square); so we can correctly guess that for [three (see an implementation here)](../edit.php#11/3d-noise.frag) and four dimensions we need to interpolate 8 and 16 points.
 Right?
 In other words for N dimensions you need to smoothly interpolate 2 to the N points (2^N).
 But Ken smartly noticed that although the obvious choice for a space-filling shape is a square, the simplest shape in 2D is the equilateral triangle.
 So he started by replacing the squared grid (we just learned how to use) for a simplex grid of equilateral triangles. -->

 ![](simplex-grid-00.png)

-Kształt simplex dla N wymiarów to kształt z N + 1 narożami.
-Innymi słowy jeden mniejszy narożnik do obliczenia w 2D, 4 mniej narożniki w 3D i 11 mniej narożników w 4D!
+Kształt dla N wymiarów to kształt z N + 1 wierzchołkami.
+Innymi słowy jeden wierzchołek mniej do obliczenia w 2D, 4 wierzchołki mniej w 3D i 11 wierzchołków mniej w 4D!
 To ogromna poprawa!

-W dwóch wymiarach interpolacja odbywa się podobnie do zwykłego szumu, poprzez interpolację wartości narożników odcinka.
-Ale w tym przypadku, dzięki zastosowaniu siatki simplex, musimy tylko interpolować sumę 3 narożników.
+W dwóch wymiarach interpolacja odbywa się podobnie do zwykłego szumu, poprzez interpolację wartości wierzchołków odcinka.
+Ale w tym przypadku, dzięki zastosowaniu siatki sympleksowej, musimy tylko interpolować sumę 3 wierzchołków.

 <!-- The simplex shape for N dimensions is a shape with N + 1 corners.
 In other words one fewer corner to compute in 2D, 4 fewer corners in 3D and 11 fewer corners in 4D!
 That's a huge improvement!